Ctoagn1/blender-wal/README.md

 **Dependencies:**  Blender, python, and pywal.
 Which, if you're interested in using this, you probably already have.

-**Features:** You can pass `-a` or `--axis` as an argument to the script in order to change the xyz-axes.
+**Features:** You can pass `-a` or `--axis` as an argument to the script in order to change the xyz-axes to fit the theme.
 It's off by default, as I didn't want to make it too intrusive.